sipbs-compbiol/2021-05-11-strathclyde-online/lessons/r-lesson/r-lesson.md

 - **`scripts`** might be where you would choose to keep the executable code that automates your analysis

 - The important thing is that the structure is **AS SELF-EXPLANATORY AS POSSIBLE**

+- General rules to keep in mind
+  - **THE PROJECT DETERMINES THE STRUCTURE**: you might have more flexibility with small project than with safety-critical code
+  - **STRUCTURE IS A MEANS TO AN END**: you can bend and break guidelines when it enables robustness, readability, and maintenance
+  - **SOME TOOLS CAN HELP**: Linters can make sure your code is typo-free and has no syntax errors; cookie-cutter templating can be useful
+  - **ADD A README FILE**

 -----